martian58/keyforge/README.md

    - Perform registration, login, session management.
    - Provides secure key storage and distribution via KDC.
    - Manages message persistence in a database using SQLAlchemy.
-   - Each message is associated with data such as sender, recipient, Caesar key ID
+   - Each message is associated with data such as sender, recivier and Caesar key ID

 3. **Key Distribution Center (KDC):**
    - Acts as a trusted intermediary for securely distributing Caesar keys.